42BV/rest-convention/07-documentation.md

 # Tooling

 We use tooling to write and maintain the REST documentation in a minimal amount of time.
-Below we show a collection of supported tooling and motivation.
+In the sections below two tools are described and compared.
+Use the tool that best fits your situation.

 ## Swagger